Azure-Samples/azure-monitor-opencensus-python/docs_samples/02_python_app_insights_dependencies.md

 # Capture Dependencies

 You can utilize opencensus to send dependencies like database calls and other items to Application Insights.
 This is an example of how to add the various settings to a Django application to do exactly that.
+You will run the samples both locally and deploy the Django web application to the Azure App Service resource you deployed as part of the setup script.

 ## Configuring Django applications